Ka Leo o Nä Koa

 INTELLECTUAL PROPERTY RIGHTS

-By contract, all student submissions are the intellectual property of Kamehameha Schools Bishop Estates and may not be reproduced in whole or in part without written permission from the news advisor, who can be reached at email@example.com.
+By contract, all student submissions are the intellectual property of Kamehameha Schools Bishop Estates and may not be reproduced in whole or in part without written permission from the news adviser, who can be reached at [email protected].